About the Service

 - Verify that your site is eligible for inclusion

 - Check to see who is listed as your unit's Organizational Manager

 - Submit the site request form.

-Once the site request form has been submitted, it will undergo an approval process by the Site Factory Manager and ITS.
+Once the site request form has been submitted, it will undergo an approval process by the Organizational Manager and ITS.
 A site, if approved, will have a development URL until ready to launch.
 This will be true for existing sites that need to transfer to the new platform and for completely new sites.
 When the site is available, roles will be assigned as requested, and you will be notified of your site and will be able to edit.